 Around the same time, Hildegard started work on her practical guides to nature and healing.
 The work was originally called the Book of the Subtleties of the Diverse Nature of Creatures.

 The two volumes became known as Physica and Causae et Curae.
-They are perhaps Hildegard’s most famous texts, and almost certainly the first of their kind written by a woman in Europe.
+They are perhaps Hildegard of Bingen’s most famous texts, and almost certainly the first of their kind written by a woman in Europe.

 Book of Divine Works